-Path Youth is a registered community-based organisation (CBO) operating in Mombasa County, Kenya, with the long-term goal of expanding its work into the greater coastal region.
+Path Youth is a registered community-based Organization (CBO) operating in Mombasa County, Kenya, with the long-term goal of expanding its work into the greater coastal region.
 This CBO was founded by a group of friends living in Likoni, Kenya, who, due to difficult circumstances, dropped out of school earlier than anticipated.
 Refusing to let circumstances dictate their futures, like it does many others, they decided to take control of their own education.
-Subsequently, leading to the creation of Path Youth, which was registered as a youth group first (2019) and then as a CBO in 2022, to help transform the lives of other eager learners.
+This led to the creation of Path Youth, which was registered as a youth group first (2019) and then as a CBO in 2022, to help transform the lives of other eager learners.
 Since then, Path Youth has been at the forefront of supporting children and adolescents in and outside of school, equipping them with the knowledge and tools necessary to become a sustainable, empowered, and informed generation.
-Path Youth is also a member of the Lightup Impact Community — an online community of early-stage locally led non-profit organisations in gender and health in East Africa.
+Path Youth is also a member of the Lightup Impact community — an online community of early-stage, locally-led, non-profit Organizations in gender and health in East Africa.

 - Supported 150 learners through various interventions, including mentorship, learning resources, and psychological and social support

 - Higher rate of volunteer applications from teachers